3nlp/checkpoint1/README.md

 # add localFileName to .gitignore file

 $ CUDA_VISIBLE_DEVICES=0 python -u Data_preprocessing.py
-# script that reads a json file (train.json/dev.json or test.json) to produce word index vectors and produces 2 pickle files - samples.pkl and Vocab.pkl which will be required to run the encoder-decoder.py / attention.py
+# script that reads a json file (train.json/dev.json or test.json) and produces 2 pickle files - samples.pkl and Vocab.pkl which will be required to run the encoder-decoder.py / attention.py

 $ CUDA_VISIBLE_DEVICES=0 python -u encoder-decoder.py
 # script that takes in Vocabulary and samples files to train a basic encoder decoder architecture